 Larsen syndrome (LS) is an extremely rare disorder, often classified as a type of osteochondrodysplasia.

 The estimated incidence is thought to be at ~ 1 in 100,000 people.
 There may be an increased female predilection.

 It is characterised by many features i...

-Lateral medullary syndrome, (or Wallenberg syndrome) is an acute ischemic infarct due to occlusion of the vessels supplying the lateral medulla oblongata; most commonly occlusion of intracranial portion of the vertebral artery followed by PICA and its branches 1-3.
-This syndrome is characterised...
+Lateral medullary syndrome (or Wallenberg syndrome) is a clinical syndrome caused by an acute ischemic infarct of the lateral medulla oblongata.
+This is most commonly due to occlusion of the intracranial portion of the vertebral artery followed by PICA and its branches 1-3.
+This syndrome is cha...

 The lateral meningocele syndrome is an extremely rare hereditary connective tissue disorder characterized by multiple lateral lumbar meningoceles, distinctive facial features, joint hypermobility, hypotonia, skeletal abnormalities, congenital cardiovascular malformations, urogenital anomalies an...

-Lateral pontine syndrome, also known as Marie-Foix syndrome or Marie-Foix-Alajouanine syndrome, refers to one of the brainstem stroke syndromes which occurs due to occlusion of perforating branches of the basilar and anterior inferior cerebellar (AICA) arteries 1,2.
-This results in infarction of...
+Lateral pontine syndrome, also known as Marie-Foix syndrome or Marie-Foix-Alajouanine syndrome, refers to one of the brainstem stroke syndromes of the lateral aspect of the pons.

 Laurin-Sandrow syndrome is a rare disorder characterized by tetrameric polysyndactlyly.

 polysyndactyly of the hands (both post-axial and pre-axial)

 absence of the radius and tibia